FRRouting/frr/doc/developer/ospf-yang-northbound-notes.rst

   and timers.
 OSPF uses the same technique for BFD and static neighbours so the callback reads the settled subtree once per transaction.

-OSPF differs from RIP where the model shape requires it.
-RIP's FRR-native model can attach daemon objects to running dnodes with ``nb_running_set_entry()`` and fetch them later with ``nb_running_get_entry()``.
+OSPF differs from RIP where the model shape or daemon lifetime requires it.
-The RFC 9129 OSPF tree sits under ``ietf-routing`` and is implemented by two daemons, so OSPF resolves from the ``control-plane-protocol`` keys to the owning daemon instance instead of storing a single RIP-style running entry.
+Like RIP, OSPF anchors the daemon instance on the running list entry with ``nb_running_set_entry()`` and child callbacks fetch it with ``nb_running_get_entry()``.
+Unlike RIP, OSPF does not anchor area objects: legacy-compatible cleanup can free an empty area while the RFC 9129 area list node remains present, so area callbacks re-resolve by protocol name and area ID instead of storing a pointer that could outlive the daemon object.

 .. warning::